Nuclear chiral density wave in neutron stars?: Summary and outlook

 We have investigated the CDW in nuclear matter and in the transition region to chirally restored matter.
 Our main results are, firstly, that neutron star conditions -- weak equilibrium and electric charge neutrality -- disfavor the CDW.
 Secondly, the CDW is preferred in a corner of the parameter space of our model that only allows for soft equations of state (soft even in the absence of the CDW) -- too soft to produce realistic neutron stars of at least two solar masses.
 We have shown that this is not a failure of the model itself, which does produce realistic neutron stars, in a parameter regime where the CDW does not exist.

 An obvious question for future work is whether a magnetic field can stabilize the CDW, as suggested by previous work in other models \cite{Ferrer:2019zfp,Gyory:2022hnv}, and if yes whether the necessary magnetic field strengths are realistic for neutron star interiors.
+Also, one can include the competing/coexisting effect of Cooper pairing and allow for phases that break translational invariance.
 One should also check the model dependence of our results, for instance by employing the extended linear sigma model of Refs.\ \cite{Heinz:2013hza,Haber:2014ula,Takeda:2018ldi}.
 Our results depend strongly on whether the nucleonic vacuum fluctuations are taken into account, and neither completely dropping them (previous work \cite{Heinz:2013hza}) as well as including them without further improvements of the approach (work reviewed here) are controlled approximations due to the large values of the Yukawa couplings.
 A useful complementary approach would therefore be to include the CDW in a controlled strong-coupling calculation based on the gauge-gravity duality, where it is known how to describe nuclear matter (with and without isospin-asymmetry) \cite{Kovensky:2021ddl,Ecker:2025sjb}.